dadish/Babel/Readme.md

 Babel creates couple useful methods and properties on `$page` object for you.

 ### translation Method
-This method returns the page that was assigned as a translation for the given `$language`.
+This method returns one page that was assigned as a translation for the given `$language`.

 ##### Syntax
 	$page->translation($language);